Howard Xiao

 Research

-During my current research in TCIG, I am working with single-photon avalanche diodes (SPADs) — sensors capable of timestamping photon arrivals with extreme precision and no read noise.
-This sensor unlocks exciting capabilities for both passive and active imaging tasks and presents applications in other domains such as biomedical science, neuroscience, astronomy, and chemistry.
+During my past research at the University of Toronto, I worked with single-photon avalanche diodes (SPADs) — sensors capable of timestamping photon arrivals with extreme precision and no read noise.
+This sensor unlocks exciting capabilities for both passive and active imaging tasks, with applications in biomedical science, neuroscience, astronomy, and chemistry.

-In my mathematics research, I am developing mathematical structures for smooth groupoids and connecting these novel structures to dynamical systems in mathematical physics.
-The dynamical systems framework is highly relevant to imaging systems that manipulate light, analyze dynamics in light-matter interaction, model wave propagation, or optimize optical components over time.
+In my mathematics research, I worked on developing mathematical structures for smooth groupoids and connecting these novel structures to dynamical systems in mathematical physics.

 Computational Imaging